 As noted, this article is general in nature and should not be relied on as advice for your particular circumstances.
 For specific advice about your individual situation, it is always best to talk to an attorney.

-- Call our attorney-staffed legal hotline.
-Advice is free for Texans 60 and over or for anyone eligible for Medicare.
+Legal Hotline for Texans: (800) 622-2520.
+Call our lawyer-staffed legal hotline.
+Advice is free for Texans 60 and over or anyone eligible for Medicare.

 This article was made possible through grants from the State Bar of Texas Real Estate, Probate, & Trust Law Section and the Litigation Section.